 On April 25, 2018 I experienced every parent's worst nightmare.

 I later learned that Shane was being bullied simply because he loved Broadway Theater.
-There were no warning signs and I had no idea Shane was being bullied.
+I had no idea Shane was being bullied.
 Perhaps he kept this a secret because he was too embarrassed, too proud, or too frightened to speak up.
 We will never know.
 For the rest of my life, I will be haunted wondering what I could have missed, how I didn’t know that he was in such pain and how I could have saved my son’s life.

 Shortly after Shane’s death something happened that had a profound impact on the direction my life would take.
 I received a message from a woman named Missy Anne who happened to live nearby.
 She asked if she could leave something for me in my mailbox.
 She told me that her son Luke was also being bullied.
 Thankfully, she was aware of what had been happening and was actively involved in advocating for him.